PllewxaM/Wordle-for-the-World/README.md

 # 🔠 Wordle for the World 🌎

 ## About
 Welcome to World-le: the S3N1OR SQU4D’s accessible version of the popular New York Times’s word-guessing game.
-This game was developed in the Fall of 2022 for our CSC 355: Human Computer Interactions final project.
+This game was developed in the Fall of 2022 for our CSC 355: Human Computer Interaction final project.

 ## Our Mission
 At the start of our process, we noticed that a number of Wordle’s qualities were inaccessible.
 First, while versions of Wordle exist in languages other than English online, the New York Times’s game is only available in English, thereby excluding non-English speakers.
 Second, the color scheme is inaccessible to the color blind community; the high contrast feature is even insufficient.
 Additionally, there is no way for members of the Blind community to play.
 Finally, physical impairments deter those unable to use their hands from playing the game.